Shareholder Engagement Policy

 FI has policies in place to monitor corporate actions and, if authorized and directed in the applicable investment management agreement or confidential client agreement, ensure the exercise of voting rights.

 To the extent FIL is authorized and directed to vote proxies on behalf of a client pursuant to the confidential client agreement, FI, on behalf of FIL, utilizes ISS as a third-party proxy service provider.
 ISS is one of the largest providers of corporate governance solutions with services including objective governance research and analysis, proxy voting and distribution solutions.
 When FI votes proxies on behalf of FIL’s clients, FI partners with ISS to evaluate issues and votes with the best interests of FIL’s clients in mind.
+If a FIL client were to request FIL to vote proxies on behalf of such FIL client a certain way or to apply a specific proxy voting policy, FIL and FI, on behalf of FIL, will do its best to accommodate the request.
 FI frequently engages with company management on proxy voting issues.

 FI’s Proxy Voting Policy is available on request.